 Early in 2021, Nintendo revealed that we would be getting a new Splatoon game on the Switch.
 At the time it was simply known as Splatoon 3, and we got a small reveal trailer that both answered and raised a host of questions about this sequel.
 After the reveal, we have gotten a few bits and pieces of information about Splatoon 3.
-If you’re ready to dive into all the details on this new colorful shooter, we’ve got all the details you need.
+If you’re ready to dive into all the details about this new colorful shooter, we’ve got all the info you need.

 - Everything we know about Breath of the Wild 2

-- The best Nintendo Switch games for 2021
+- The best Nintendo Switch games for 2022

 This is the easiest question to answer about this game.
 Splatoon 3 will be a Nintendo Switch exclusive.
 Nintendo has never shared its first-party games with other platforms, or even PC, so this one will be no different.

 Nintendo itself has put out a small description for Splatoon 3 on the official page, saying, “The theme of Splatoon 3 story mode appears to be ‘return of the Mammalians.’
 Wha?!
-As far as we know, mammals have disappeared from the surface of the planet (minus a couple cool cats, of course).
+As far as we know, mammals have disappeared from the surface of the planet (minus a couple of cool cats, of course).
 What does it mean for these Inklings?”
 This heavily implies these Mammalians will be the new, or additional, threat alongside the established Octarians.

 The trailer otherwise showed off a few new environments, including some psychedelic cities, snowy beaches, and Japanese-inspired areas.
-There’s also plenty of familiar characters making a return, with the Squid Sisters Callie and Marie and Cap’n Cuttlefish.
+There are also plenty of familiar characters making a return, with the Squid Sisters Callie and Marie and Cap’n Cuttlefish.
 How this story will play out, or even any of the major details, is being kept a secret for now.

-As much intrigue as there is in the story, it’s the gameplay most people come to Splatoon for, and will absolutely be the thing that people stick to Splatoon 3 for.
+As much intrigue as there is in the story, it’s the gameplay most people come to Splatoon for, and will be the thing that people stick to Splatoon 3 for.
 In both trailers, we can see that the core of the Splatoon formula will remain the same.
 You will take control of your Inkling from a third-person perspective to coat stages in ink with your weapon of choice.
 We got a good look at the most popular mode, Turf War.
-As it did in the previous games, this mode pits two teams of four against one another to try and cover as much of the map as possible with their team’s ink color.
+As it did in the previous games, this mode pits two teams of four against one another to try to cover as much of the map as possible with their team’s ink color.

-As part of this mammal theme, a wholly new mechanic to Splatoon 3 will be something called Fuzzy Ink.
+As part of this mammal theme, a new mechanic to Splatoon 3 will be something called Fuzzy Ink.
 This is described as something that “pulsates like a life-form, but doesn’t actually seem to be a living creature.”
 In practice, it will coat any Inkling that touches it in fur, coating them to the point where they’re temporarily unable to control their character.
 We’re unsure if this is just a single-player mechanic or something you will be able to use in online multiplayer as well.

 New maps have also been confirmed.
 We saw an urban-neighborhood-looking stage called Eeltail Alley, the Museum d’Alfonsino, and a desert level called Scorch Gorge.
 Certainly more maps, old and new, will also be available upon release.

 The entire Splatoon series is primarily focused on multiplayer, which is an odd sentence to say for most Nintendo games.
 Still, even with the inclusion of a story mode in the sequel, and how Splatoon 3 looks to expand on the story and lore of the world further, multiplayer is the beating heart of the game.
-Aside from Turf War, though, we don’t know what other new or old modes will be included in the game.
+Aside from Turf War, though, we don’t know exactly what other new or old modes will be included in the game.
 We expect the most popular ranked modes like Splat Zones, Tower Control, and Clam Blitz to come back, or we just really hope they do, but will have to wait for confirmation.

 We don’t know what DLC plans are for now, but Splatoon has a good history of adding more content after launch.
-There’s plenty of ways for Nintendo to add more content as they did with the previous games, whether it be in new maps, weapons, story missions, or just cosmetics.
+There are plenty of ways for Nintendo to add more content as they did with the previous games, whether it be in new maps, weapons, story missions, or just cosmetics.
 DLC for Splatoon 2 was almost universally enjoyed, so we’d be glad to see what plans there are for continued support for Splatoon 3 hopefully soon.

-Normally there would be nothing to say about pre-orders until a release date was set, and yet one retailer actually is already taking orders for Splatoon 3.
-For now, the only place taking pre-orders is BestBuy, though if that isn’t an option for you then the rest of the usual outlets will also open up their pre-orders once the release date is set.
+Normally there would be nothing to say about pre-orders until a release date was set, and yet one retailer is already taking orders for Splatoon 3.
+For now, the only place taking pre-orders is Best Buy, though if that isn’t an option for you then the rest of the usual outlets will also open up their pre-orders once the release date is set.
 Once Nintendo gives us the details on that, plus any unique versions it is offering, we’ll update you with all that good info.

-- Everything we know about Diablo 4
+- Everything we know about the Dead Space Remake

-- The best video game consoles for 2021
+- The best game controllers for Android phones and tablets